 The list is short and looks quite exotic because of some less-used custom solutions.
 ChaCha20 is a fairly new but virtually undecipherable encryption method, used by WireGuard and a few other protocols.
 It’s also used by Google to secure HTTPS traffic between its browsers and websites.

-ButterflyVPN also uses a private TCP-based, zero interaction protocol – another unique feature among the competition.
-It also allows manually configuring your IP and has a built-in ad blocker which can be switched on or off.
+Butterfly VPN’s private protocol is another unique feature.
+It allows you to manually configure your IP and has a built-in ad blocker which can be switched on or off.

 The hardware nature of ButterflyVPN means it doesn’t require any apps, accounts or logins with your payment details stored for auto-renewal.
 The service is as plug-and-play as it can be.
 Together, it means it’s as anonymous as it can be when you start using it.

 The payment process is less anonymous though.
 You’ll need an active email first, and later you’ll have to provide your shipping details.

 There’s another safety issue with ButterflyVPN.
 When it comes to passwords and SSIDs (wifi network names), it doesn’t support special characters, including Chinese.
 What’s even sadder is that passwords also cannot contain spaces.

 Its default password to connect to the client is 12345678, which means there might be users who have decided not to change it, letting those nearby easily benefit from this free and secure VPN.

 We can only conclude that ButterflyVPN offers below average security.